BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

-provides estimated posterior link inclusion probabilities for all possible links, which is based on BMA estimation.
+The function \begin{Sinput} plinks( bdgraph.obj, round = 2, burnin = NULL ) \end{Sinput} provides estimated posterior link inclusion probabilities for all possible links, which is based on BMA estimation.
 In cases where the sampling algorithm is based on BDMCMC, these probabilities for all possible links $e=(i,j)$ in the graph can be estimated using a Rao-Blackwellized estimate \citep[Section 2.5]{cappe2003reversible} based on

 where $N$ is the number of iteration and $W(K^{(t)})$ are the weights of the graph $G^{(t)}$ with the precision matrix $K^{(t)}$.